bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 you can basically ignore everything else taht we talk about until this is working well.

-on the positive side, this is one of the most fun parts of building a startup. so i'm gonna pause here, i'll pick back up with the rest of this on thursday. and now we're gonna have Dustin talk about why you should start a startup. thank you for coming Dustin.
+on the positive side, this is one of the most fun parts of building a startup. so i'm going to pause here, i'll pick back up with the rest of this on thursday. and now we're going to have Dustin talk about why you should start a startup. thank you for coming Dustin.